-These homemade Brioche Donuts, made using an enriched brioche dough, are soft and fluffy on the inside and golden and crisp on the outside.
-Dipped in a sweet blackberry glaze, these donut rings from my cookbook 'Simply Sweet Nostalgic Bakes' will make you feel like a kid after just one bite!
+These homemade Ring Doughnuts, made using brioche dough, are soft, fluffy, and golden.
+Dipped in a sweet blackberry glaze, these doughnuts are perfection.
+They'll make you feel like a kid after just one bite!

-I adore making Brioche dough as what you can make with the dough is endless.
-But I get it, making any type of dough can be intimidating.
-Think Cinnamon Rolls, Caramel Babka Wreath, Strawberry Donut Scrolls, and more!
-The good news for you is that I have a comprehensive guide on How To Make Enriched Dough that is jam-packed full of images, step-by-step helpful instructions and tips so that you can confidently make it too.
+I adore making brioche dough as what you can make with the dough is endless.
+Think Cinnamon Rolls, French Toast, babka, and more!
+The good news for you is that I have a comprehensive guide on Brioche Dough that is full of images, and step-by-step helpful instructions so that you can confidently make it too.

-These Blackberry-Glazed Donut rings aim to do just that, make you smile.
+These Blackberry-Glazed Donut rings aim to do just that.
 In the colour alone, they are an immediate pick-me-up!
-The glaze is made from pure natural fruit to give it such a vibrant hue, and the bonus is that they taste delicious blackberry too.
-The donuts themselves have an interior that is reminiscent of biting down into a fluffy cloud that's surrounded by a golden crisp exterior.
+The glaze is made from pure natural fruit to give it such a vibrant hue, and the blackberry flavour shines through.

 Jump to:

 - Textural Sensation.
 The texture of homemade brioche donuts is insane.
-Fluffy, airy and light on the inside with that crispy shell surrounding it- um, hello!
+Fluffy, airy, and light on the inside with that crispy golden shell surrounding it- um, hello!
 Then they are coated in that sweet blackberry glaze and sprinkled with pearl sugar for some bonus crunch!

 The ingredients for these brioche donuts aren't out of the ordinary.
 Aside from the yeast in the dough and blackberries in the glaze, you should have everything else as staples in your pantry and fridge.

-- Yeast: I use active dry yeast, which means that prior to baking, we need to activate the yeast.
+Yeast: I use active dry yeast, which means that prior to baking, we need to activate the yeast.
 We do this by mixing it into warm milk with some sugar (you could use honey if you prefer.)
 Whisk it together and let it stand for 15 minutes.
 The yeast will then become frothy and bubbly.
-This step allows you to test that the yeast is ‘alive’ as, over time, it can ‘expire’.
-If it doesn’t bubble, you’ll need to use a new packet and start this process again.
-Using fresh yeast is also an option, but for the home baker, it's harder to come by.

-- Milk: It needs to be warm (approx 35C/95F if you use a thermometer) as this helps activate the yeast initially and provide moisture to the dough.
+Milk: It needs to be warm (approx 35C/95F if you use a thermometer) as this helps activate the yeast initially and provides moisture to the dough.

 Blackberry Glaze

-- Blackberries: The all-important natural colouring and flavouring to the glaze.
+Blackberries: The all-important natural colouring and flavouring to the glaze.
+Just like in my Strawberry Cinnamon Rolls, the natural fruit adds amazing flavour.

-- Pearl Sugar: The prettiest finishing touch to the glaze.
+Pearl Sugar: The prettiest finishing touch to the glaze.
 If you can't find any, then use your favourite sprinkles for a fun alternative.
+Pearl sugar can be found online or in speciality stores.

-- Oil.
-Technically not an ingredient within the donuts or glaze, but it's used to fry the donuts in, so I want to mention it.
+Oil.
+Technically not an ingredient within the doughnuts or glaze, but it's used to fry the doughnuts in, so I want to mention it.
 Use a neutral oil that has no distinctive flavour, such as canola oil, vegetable oil or rapeseed oil.
 The benefit of these oils is that they have a high smoke point.
 I’ve specified 2 L needed, but don’t worry - not all the oil will soak into the doughnut rings!

 *Be sure to see the recipe card below for the full ingredients list & instructions!*